rltraderexp/rl_trader/README.md

 #### 1. Basic Environment Demo

-This script runs a simple buy/sell strategy in the `SimpleEnv` to verify that the core environment logic is working.
+This script, located in the `tests` folder, runs a simple buy/sell strategy in the `SimpleEnv` to verify that the core environment logic is working.

 ```bash
 python -m tests.run_env_demo